dtinblack/dtinblack.github.io/assets/md/writing-resources.md

 ---

 <p>
-Over the years I have gathered tips, advice and writing resources that I have found useful and which I often refer to.
-I have grouped them together under the following stages I typically follow when writing a post.
+Over the years I have gathered tips, advice and writing resources that I have found useful.
+I have grouped them together under the following stages which I typically follow when writing a post.
 </p>

 <b>Gathering Ideas</b>

 The first step is gathering ideas for posts.
-There are any number of sources for ideas: newspapers, magazines, journals, radio, TV, tweets, conversations, the web etc. Other sources that can generate ideas are:  art exhibitions, museums, sport and theatre.
+There are any number of sources: newspapers, magazines, journals, radio, TV, tweets, conversations, blogs etc. Other sources are:  art exhibitions, museums, sport and theatre.
 The key point at this stage in the is to jot them down with a few lines about why they are interesting ( I use Google Documents on my smart phone but a pen and notebook is just as effective ).

 <b>Selecting An Idea To Develop</b>

 I set myself a deadline for each post ( I aim to publish a post every month ).
-Setting a deadline helps further in the process at the editing stage where time pressure can sharpen up a post.
-I use some questions that I find helpful:
+Setting a deadline helps at the editing stage where time pressure can sharpen up a post.
+I use some questions that to guide my topic selection:

 - What is the central message of the post ?

-- Why is the central message important, useful, new, counterintuitive, or build on previous work ?
+- Why is the message important ?
+Will it be useful, new, counterintuitive, or build on previous work ?
 If the message is exploring a new idea ( whether technological, social, business etc ) then what is it going to change ?

 - Who is the reader and why would they want to read the post ?